mirzaghaderi/IdeoKar/README.md

 ## Dating Data plugin

-The **Dating Data** plugin builds an ideogram directly from measured chromosome dimensions.
+The Dating Data plugin builds an ideogram directly from measured chromosome dimensions.
 It is useful when chromosome measurements are already available and an image-tracing workflow is unnecessary.
 Open the plugin from the IdeoKar plugin menu.
 The main table contains:

--   **Genome** --- genome/sub-genome identifier used to group
-    chromosomes into ideogram rows.
--   **Number** --- chromosome number or label.
--   **Short arm (µm)** --- measured short-arm length.
--   **Long arm (µm)** --- measured long-arm length.
--   **Bands** --- number of colored bands assigned to the chromosome.

-No chromosome image or tracing is required.
-Enter the short- and long-arm lengths in micrometers.
+Genome, Number, Short arm (µm), Long arm (µm), and Bands.

 #### Adding bands

 Select a chromosome and use **Add Band** to add a colored segment.
-Each band is defined by:

--   **Arm** --- Short arm or Long arm.
--   **Start (µm from centromere)** --- starting position measured from the centromere toward the arm tip.
+Each band is defined by Arm (Short arm or Long arm), Start (µm from centromere) (starting position measured from
--   **End (µm from centromere)** --- ending position measured from the centromere.
--   **Color** --- Red, Orange, Green, or Black.
+    the centromere toward the arm tip), End (µm from centromere) (ending position measured from the centromere, and Color (Red, Orange, Green, or Black).

-A position of 0 µm corresponds to the centromere.
-Bands can represent features such as heterochromatin blocks, NOR/rDNA sites, telomeric marks, or other chromosome features that the user wants to display.

-The plugin checks that band positions do not extend beyond the corresponding arm length.

-#### Genome grouping and homologous measurements

-Chromosomes with the same **Genome** label are displayed together as one ideogram row.
+Chromosomes with the same Genome label are displayed together as one ideogram row.
 If the Genome field is blank, the chromosomes are placed in a single row.

-Chromosomes having the same **Genome + Number** are treated as replicate measurements of the same homologous chromosome group.
+Chromosomes having the same Genome + Number are treated as replicate measurements of the same homologous chromosome group.
 Their measurements are averaged in the same way that replicated chromosome measurements are handled elsewhere in IdeoKar.

 #### Importing and saving Dating Data

-The plugin provides:

--   **Load Example** --- loads a built-in example dataset.
--   **Load CSV...** --- imports chromosome and band measurements from a spreadsheet-friendly CSV file.
+The plugin provides Load Example (loads a built-in example dataset), Load CSV... (imports chromosome and band measurements from a
--   **Save CSV...** --- saves the current chromosome and band data as CSV.
+    spreadsheet-friendly CSV file, Save CSV... (saves the current chromosome and band data as CSV), Load Project (imports finished,
--   **Load Project (.ideokar)...** --- imports finished, centromere-marked chromosomes and their colored segments directly from an IdeoKar project.
+    centromere-marked chromosomes and their colored segments directly from an IdeoKar project).

 When importing an IdeoKar project, chromosomes without a marked centromere are skipped because the plugin needs the centromere to determine which arm contains each colored segment.

-#### Generating the ideogram

-Click **Generate Ideogram** after entering and checking the data.
+Click Generate Ideogram** after entering and checking the data.
 The plugin converts the measurements into the same chromosome representation used by the main IdeoKar application and opens the standard Ideogram window.
-The resulting ideogram can then be styled and exported using the normal IdeoKar facilities.

-**Save Table (.xlsx)** exports the calculated numerical parameters after an ideogram has been generated.
+Save Table (.xlsx) exports the calculated numerical parameters after an ideogram has been generated.

 ## Genomic Ideogram plugin

-The **Genomic Ideogram** plugin constructs an ideogram directly from genomic sequence data.
+The Genomic Ideogram plugin constructs an ideogram directly from genomic sequence data.
 It uses a FASTA file or a simple 3-column chromosome length table to obtain chromosome sequences or lengths and can optionally use a GFF3 annotation file to obtain features information.
 If the genome FASTA sequence is loaded instead of the 3-column chromosome length table, it can also search the